orbitalquark/textadept/docs/manual.md

 emits them to standard output (stdout), which Textadept replaces the original input text with.
 [`textadept.editing.filter_through()`][] describes how this feature determines stdin.

+**Note:** be careful when using commands that emit stdout while reading stdin (as opposed to emitting stdout only after stdin is closed).
+Input that generates more output than stdout can buffer may hang Textadept.
+On Linux for example, stdout may only be able to hold 64K while there is still incoming input.

 [`textadept.editing.filter_through()`]: api.html#textadept.editing.filter_through

 #### Statusbar